xuhdev/homepage-octopress-old/README.markdown

-This is the git repository of <a href=http://xuhdev.github.com>Hong Xu's Homepage</a>.
+This is the git repository of [Hong Xu's Homepage](http://xuhdev.github.com).